lethang7794/aws-sa-associate-saac03/0000-notes/0300-NETWORKING_TECHNICAL FUNDAMENTALS.md

 > Each has a separate broadcast domain and is isolated from all others

 ![Alt text](<images/Screenshot 2023-09-28 at 20.08.44 - VLANs,_TRUNKS_&_QinQ__learn.cantrill.io_and_1_more.png>)
-Frame Tagging - 802.1AD - QinQ
+OSI Layer 2 - Frame Tagging - 802.1AD - QinQ

 > What does 802.1AD do?
 >
 > 802.1AD (QinQ) allows ISPs or carriers to use VLANS across their network, while carrying customer traffic which might also be using multiple VLANs

+> How does 802.1AD (QinQ) work?
+>
+> It allows multiple VLAN tags to be added to a single Ethernet frame.

 ![Alt text](<images/Screenshot 2023-09-28 at 20.12.21 - VLANs,_TRUNKS_&_QinQ__learn.cantrill.io_and_1_more.png>)
 VLAN - Trunk Port vs Access Port

+> What are trunk port?
+>
+> Trunk ports are a way to carry VLAN traffic between network switches

 ![Alt text](<images/Screenshot 2023-09-28 at 20.13.27 - VLANs,_TRUNKS_&_QinQ__learn.cantrill.io_and_1_more.png>)
 Devices on different VLANs cannot communicate without a Layer 3 Device (Router)